Sign up to receive our email newsletter full of actionable tips and practical advice every month

 Just because a road is called State Highway (SH) doesn’t mean it has multiple lanes like your most important roads back home.
 The majority of New Zealand’s roads have a single lane in either direction.

 Many of New Zealand’s roads are windy, especially those State Highways with a higher number as well as many secondary roads.
 In fact, many secondary roads are gravel roads (even some that lead to tourist attractions).
-So, do yourself, your vehicle and other road users a favor: Slow down!
+So, do yourself, your vehicle and other road users a favour: Slow down!

-Before coming to New Zealand I had never experienced one lane bridges.
+Before coming to New Zealand I had never experienced one-lane bridges.
 There are heaps of them all over the country, even on some State Highways.
 Slow down and pay attention as you approach the bridge.
 Even if you have right of way (a white arrow on the road sign), if an oncoming vehicle is already accessing the bridge let them continue.
 There is not enough space for two vehicles (and usually no passing lane) on the bridge.

 Make it easy for others to overtake